sergeykuzmich/mfa-playground/README.md

 # MFA Playground

-A playground for tutorial about Multi-Factor Authentication (MFA).
+A playground for a tutorial on Multi-Factor Authentication (MFA).
-The project includes both Time-based One-Time Password (TOTP) and One-Time Password (OTP) MFA implementations.
+The project includes implementations of both Time-based One-Time Password (TOTP) and One-Time Password (OTP) MFA methods.

 ## Features